status-im/nimbus-eth2/docs/the_nimbus_book/src/build.md

 === "Windows"

-    To build Nimbus on windows, the Mingw-w64 build environment is recommended.
+    To build Nimbus on Windows, the MinGW-w64 build environment is recommended.

     Install Mingw-w64 for your architecture using the "[MinGW-W64 Online Installer](https://sourceforge.net/projects/mingw-w64/files/)":